zilverline/sequent/README.md

       attrs pay_date: Date, amount: Integer
     end

+Sequent will automatically add validators in `Sequent::Core::BaseCommand`s for frequently used classes like:

+* Date
+* DateTime
+* Integer
+* Boolean

+When posted form the web and created like `PayInvoiceCommand.from_params(params[:pay_invoice_command])` its values are typically still all String.
+Sequent takes care of parsing the string values to the correct types automatically when a Command is valid (`valid?`).
+Its values will be parsed to the correct types by the CommandService.
+If you instantiate a Command manually with the correct types nothing will change.

 ## CommandService

 Sequent provides a `Sequent::Core::CommandService` to propagate the commands to the correct aggregates.
 This is done